SMCProduct

 SMCP is committed to developing its activities with respect for the environment and human rights by ensuring that its suppliers adhere to and comply with these principles.
 This involves controlling the social conditions under which our products are manufactured, by carrying out social audits.

-In 2022, 123 of the Group’s suppliers (finished products, cut-and-sew products, and fabrics) had an up-to-date social audit or certification.
+In 2023, 217 of the Group’s suppliers (finished products, cut-and-sew products, and fabrics) had an up-to-date social audit or certification.
 In addition, by signing our Supplier Code of Conduct, all our suppliers undertake to respect the Group’s fundamental values in terms of ethics, social and community responsibility, and environmental protection.
 The document can be found in the Ethics & Sustainability Documents tab.

 Developing the traceability of our supply chains

-This project offers our customers access to the most transparent information possible concerning the traceability of our products, going beyond regulatory requirements in this area.
+Thus, the Group established in 2022 a partnership with Fairly Made tooffer our customers access to the most transparent information possible concerning the traceability of our products, going beyond regulatory requirements in this area.
 In addition to being informative for our customers, it will also be a valuable tool for analyzing and improving our sourcing and the environmental performance of our production worldwide.

 In 2022, this information is already available on 12% of all our Sandro, Maje and Claudie Pierlot collections on our e-shops, and stores via a QR code.
 Our ambition is to extend the number of references covered from season to season and to reach 100% by 2025.